ES-Alexander/pythonic-cv/README.md

 New functionality is provided in the `pcv` module, as described below.
 All other opencv functionality should be accessed through the standard `cv2` import.

-The main implemented functionality is allowing video input through a context manager, while also enabling iteration over the input stream.
+The main implemented functionality is handling video through a context manager, while also enabling iteration over the input stream.
 While iterating, key-bindings have been set up for play/pause (`SPACE`) and stopping playback (`q`).
 A dictionary of pause_effects can be passed in to add additional key-bindings while paused without